muziejus/javascripting-english-major/9-dataset.md

 handling these situations, which are called **events**.
 There are several such events that jQuery recognizes, but we’ll stick to one important one, **click**.
-The jQuery method associated with clicking, `$("").click()`, works on any visible HTML element, but we want it to work on individual words that have modern glosses.
+The jQuery method associated with clicking, `$("").click()`, works on any visible HTML element that gets selected by the jQuery selector, but we want it to work on individual words that have modern glosses.

-Conceptually, this is a bit tricky, so I’ll try to spell out the steps here that we’ll follow:
+Conceptually, this may be a bit tricky, so I’ll slow down and spell out the steps here that we’ll follow:

 1. As things stand now, we have a single string getting printed to `#prologue` that includes the first line of the Prologue.
-1. We went to break that line back up into individual words.
+1. We went to break that line back up into individual word-objects.
-1. If the word has no `.modern` property, we print it as is.
+1. If the word-object has no `.modern` property, we print its `.text` property as is.
-1. If it does, we want to surround that word in `<a>` tags, so that it becomes a link.
+1. If it does, we want to surround the `.text` property in `<a>` tags, so that it becomes a link.
 1. When we click on the link, we want the `.modern` property to get printed in `#glosses`.

-The final step, of course, will be to do this for all 18 lines, but let’s keep things simple.
+The final step, of course, will be to do this for all 18 lines, but let’s stick to one line for now.

 The first step is straightforward.
 Remember, we are dealing with word-size chunks of data to begin with, so we just have to get rid of that `.join()`